iOS Device Automation

 -

-Execute action using act to perform the desired action or target-driven instructions.
+Execute action using act to perform the desired action or target-driven instructions, and use assert when you need to verify the resulting screen state.

 -